 What your employees need to know about aggressive driving

-Longer commutes, traffic congestion, and other drivers’ behaviors are often to blame.
+Aggressive driving behavior includes tailgating, unsafe passing, honking your horn, making rude gestures, or swearing at other drivers.
+Longer commutes, traffic congestion, and other drivers’ behaviors are common factors that lead to aggressive driving.
 It can also be caused by a driver’s mood, reactions, and ability to deal with stress on and off the road.
 Such drivers are more likely to speed, make unsafe lane changes, ignore the right of way, and violate traffic signals.
-Aggressive driving behavior includes tailgating, unsafe passing, honking your horn, making rude gestures, or swearing at other drivers.

 Don’t confuse aggressive driving with road rage.
 Blaring your horn in traffic or making rude gestures are not illegal, but they can escalate and lead to road rage.
 Road rage is a criminal act where a driver tries to intentionally injure or kill another driver, passenger, or pedestrian.